 Photo by The Right Place, Inc.

 Growth in manufacturing throughout the region does not appear to be letting up anytime soon.

-The medical device industry, for instance, employs over 2,500 people in West Michigan with the number of jobs growing at a rate of 5.3 percent compared to a national growth rate of 0.5 percent.
+The medical device industry, for instance, employs over 2,500 people in West Michigan with a 10-year growth rate of 27%, outpacing the national average by 11%.
 Whether pioneering production of component parts or shepherding products from concept to market, West Michigan medical device manufacturers like Medbio, Aspen Surgical and Autocam Medical, demonstrate the full range of design innovation and manufacturing capabilities.